open-component-model/ocm-controller/docs/api/v1alpha1/ocm.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LastAppliedComponentVersion tracks the last applied component version.
-If there is a change
-we fire off a reconcile loop to get that new version.</p>
+<p>LastAppliedComponentVersion holds the version of the last applied ComponentVersion for the ComponentVersion which contains this Resource.</p>
 </td>
 </tr>
 <tr>